Frequently Asked Questions

-How does your role differ from a Midwife's?
+How does your role differ from that of a Midwife?

 The key difference is that a Doula is not a medical provider.
 While your Midwife will provide medical care during prenatal and postpartum visits, as your Doula I will provide educational, emotional and physical support prenatally, during labor and postpartum.
 My role is to be by your side and act as a resource for holistic care throughout our time together.

 Do you provide lactation support?

 Yes.
 Lactation support can be provided during postpartum sessions or as a separate service.
 For birth clients, lactation support is provided immediately following delivery.
 This is not limited to in-person support, but can also be provided to virtual clients as well.